-6.08 Given the quality of the historic environment in the district and the high number of listed buildings, Conservation Areas and the World Heritage Site designation for Bath there is scope for detailed guidance in relation a SPD on sustainable construction and retrofitting is being prepared to provide guidance on sensitively retrofitting our historic building stock.
+6.08 Given the quality of the historic environment in the district and the high number of listed buildings, Conservation Areas and the World Heritage Site designation for Bath there is scope for detailed guidance in relation to sensitively retrofitting our historic building stock.
 Proposals for retrofitting historic buildings should also ensure that the integrity of European wildlife sites and species are not compromised.

-POLICY CP1 Retrofitting existing buildings
+Policy CP1 Retrofitting existing buildings